Ka tākiri te ata, ka kōrerorero ngā manu, ka ao, ka ao,

 A forest island in a sea of farmland

 During the colonial period the Moore family purchased Tarapuruhi along with other land blocks and turned them into an extensive pastoral farm.
 Son G.F.
-Moore went on to develop a successful livestock and horse breeding business based at Bushy Park Tarapuruhi.
+Moore went on to develop a successful livestock and horse breeding business based at Tarapuruhi Bushy Park.

 Moore valued this forest island in its sea of farmland and fenced it from stock in the early 1900s.
 However, possums and rats took a heavy toll on the wildlife.
 Then, before his death in 1962, Moore decided to protect the forest as a conservation estate.
 He bequeathed it, along with the homestead and farm buildings, to the Royal Forest and Bird Protection Society.